germanbrew/terraform-provider-hetznerdns/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/germanbrew/terraform-provider-hetznerdns)
 ![GitHub](https://img.shields.io/github/license/germanbrew/terraform-provider-hetznerdns)

-**This provider is on published on the Terraform and OpenTofu registry**.
+**This provider is published on the Terraform and OpenTofu Registry**.

 > This project has been forked from [timohirt/terraform-provider-hetznerdns](https://github.com/timohirt/terraform-provider-hetznerdns), which is no longer maintained.